stesie/elm-talk/talk.md

 * Haskell?

 <!--s-->
-# Was ist Elm?
+# What's Elm?

-* funktionale Programmiersprache
+* functional programming language
-* Fokus auf JavaScript SPAs & Komponenten
+* focus on SPAs & components
+* compiles to JavaScript code
-* relativ jung: 2012 von Evan Czaplicki
+* relatively young: 2012 by Evan Czaplicki
-* kompiliert zu JavaScript Code
-* Fokus auf Einfachheit
-* Fokus auf Reaktivität
+* focus on simplicity
+* focus on reactivity

 Note:

-* Evan Czaplicki hat Elm im Rahmen seiner Doktorarbeit entwickelt
+* Evan Czaplicki developed Elm for his PhD thesis

 <!--v-->
-# Wer nutzt das?
+# Who's using it?

 * Prezi
 * NoRedInk
+* Microsoft
+* Mozilla
 * CircuitHub
 ...?

 Note:

-* Evan war ab 2013 bei Prezi und ist seit 2016 bei NoRedInk
+* Evan was employed at Prezi beginning in 2013 and is with NoRedInk since 2016
-* Richard Feldman ist ist ebenfalls bei NoRedInk
+* Richard Feldman also works at NoRedInk
-* aktuelle Version 0.18
+* current version is 0.18
-* alles noch in recht frühem Stadium ...

 <!--v-->
-# Warum Elm?
+# Why Elm?

-* sehr freundlicher, hilfsbereiter Compiler
+* very friendly & helpful compiler
-* nie wieder *undefined is not a function*
+* no more *undefined is not a function*
-* gute Performance
+* good performance
-* leichte Testbarkeit
+* easily testable

 <!--v-->
-## Was macht Elm aus?
+## What is Elm like?

 * (purely) functional
-* statisch getyped
+* statically typed
 * immutable data structures
-* Syntax von Haskell
+* syntax of ML/Haskell
-* package repo, das semver durchsetzt
+* package repo, enforcing semver

 <!--v-->
-## Haskell!?  ich muss weg ...
+## Haskell!? gotta leave ...

 Nope!
-Elm will einfach sein, und ist es auch
+Elm strives for simplicity and easy entry

-* keine "higher kinded types"
+* no "higher kinded types"
-* keine "type classes"
+* no "type classes"
-* kein Überladen von Funktionen
+* no overloaded functions
-* klarere Syntax
+* clearer syntax
 * eager evaluation

 <!--s-->
 # Compiler?
-Hilfsbereit!?
+Helpful!?

 <!--v-->